IFLA/Systematic Public Library of the Year Award 2022 Winner announced

 When designing the new Missoula Public Library, MSR and A&E had three guiding principles: The new library should be long-lasting, flexible and sustainable.
 The design of the building therefore includes an energy-saving air distribution system, and the building is heated with geothermal energy.

-The main library’s 106,676 square metres are distributed across four floors:
+The main library’s 106,676 square feet are distributed across four floors:

 The ground floor functions as a meeting place.
 Here, there is a café, a shop as well as selected library materials.
 In addition, Missoula Community Access Television’s (MCAT) high-tech production studio is available for people to experiment with technology and media production.
 On the ground floor you will also find the University of Montana Living Lab, which bridges the gap between the library and the world of research.